Search by Provider Name

 GAP MINISTRIES

 Partnership of local Christian churches providing basic services and referrals.
-Offers household consumables, hygiene supplies, durable medical goods, firewood, diapers and wipes, linens, towels and blankets, maternity clothes, kitchen ware (dishes, pots and pans, glasses, etc), baby blankets, caps, bottles, and pumps.
+Offers household consumables, hygiene supplies, durable medical goods, firewood, diapers and wipes, linens, towels and blankets, maternity clothes, kitchenware (dishes, pots and pans, glasses, etc), baby blankets, caps, bottles, and pumps.
 No financial assistance is available.

 1606 Santiam Road SE